gsa-oes/office-of-evaluation-sciences/pages/about.md

 ## What is the Office of Evaluation Sciences?

-Central to this work, the Office of Evaluation Sciences (OES) is a team of applied experts from diverse fields such as economics, psychology, public health, and advanced statistical methods.
+Central to this work, the Office of Evaluation Sciences (OES) is a team of applied experts from diverse fields such as economics, psychology, public health, and statistics.
 OES team members work directly with federal agencies to evaluate the effectiveness of new evidence-based interventions on program outcomes and enable government to make informed decisions.

 Based at the General Services Administration,  OES combines academic expertise with experience implementing and evaluating evidence-based interventions in complex settings.